Magnesium – a top dog mineral

 Option 6:

 Consume with food.
-If I take MgCl on an empty stomach I get loose stool, but when I take it with a cup of milk I get no problems what so ever.
+If I take MgCl on an empty stomach I get loose stool, but when I take it with a cup of milk I get no problems whatsoever.

 1. What do you think the max dose of mag per day is?
 Right now I’m working with 1000mg of theornate in the morning and 600 of micromag at night from nootropicsdepot